-To generate as complete a picture as possible of the customer and their experience, surveys typically ask customers to provide insights into the following five areas:
+To paint a good picture of the customers and their experiences, surveys typically ask customers to provide insights into the following areas:

-2. How likely they are to recommend you to someone else - and why - so you can gauge your brand loyalty and competitiveness.
+How likely they are to recommend you to someone else and why, this will help you gauge your brand loyalty and competitiveness.

-5. What you can do to make their experience easier, enabling you to provide an, even more, seamless customer journey.
+Or what you can do to make their experience easier, enabling you to provide a seamless customer journey.

-Knowing what your customers expect and how well you are meeting those expectations is the first step towards designing an experience that delivers real value to your customers.
-And the more value you deliver, the greater retention and advocacy you will see.
+Knowing and understanding what your customers expect and how well you are meeting these expectations is the first step towards designing an experience that delivers real value to your customers.
+Bear in mind the greater the value you deliver is, the greater retention and advocacy you will witness.